idenfy/Documentation/pages/ANDROID-SDK.md

 SDK provides set of options to customize results view and callbacks handling.

-*Note callbacks will occur as usual with onActivityResult().
+*Note: callbacks will continue to occur as usual in onActivityResult().

  ### 1. Create the IdenfyIdentificationResultsSettings class